Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 Altaro Office 365 Backup Disadvantages:

-• It can be a little difficult to understand the licensing policy and exporting granular reports for different users can be challenging.
+• Understanding the licensing policy and exporting granular reports for different users can be challenging.

 • When a user leaves the company, their information cannot be restored.